lslewis901/SqlSchemaTool/README.md

 # SqlSchemaTool
 A SQL Schema and Data Comparison Tool - Its source code...

-The SQL Schema Tool or SST as it is now known started as a command-line developer’s tool.
+The SQL Schema Tool or SST as it is now known started as a command-line developerâ€™s tool.
 As such, the tool was designed to assist developers working against a SQL server database, so as to migrate any database changes from a development environment into a test or nightly build environment.

 The SST is an application for generating XML schema documents from SQL server databases, comparing those databases or the XML schema documents, and finally generating a DiffGram XML document from the compare results.